pickyourtrail_logo

 9. Chatuchak Weekend Market

-• Best for: Bargain shopping and local market experiences
+• Best for: Bargain shopping, local products, souvenirs, and street food

 • Nearest BTS/MRT: Mo Chit BTS and Chatuchak Park MRT